Comments:

 Having a good time playing doctor (wouldn't mind being on tv, but, hey, if I had Denzel's chops I would be!).
 I get to have a 40 hour work week, moonlight on weekends and evenings when I want, and do some procedures without being on call!

-Anyway, my training in Chicago, Atlanta, Baltimore, and Indianapolis were my dues for life in the perfect east coast oasis of Delaware.
+Anyway, my training in Chicago, Atlanta, and Baltimore were my dues for life in the perfect east coast oasis of Delaware.
 2 hours to Manhattan and 2 hours to DC!
 Obviously if you love lobster and crabs, you have to be on the east coast.
 Can you believe I saw a sign on Michigan Ave in Chicago for MAIN LOBSTER......wait for it......!
 It was the dead of winter, and I was home sick.
 I didn't have the heart to burst their bubbles...

 I did get to go to China as part of an Occupational Medicine delegation, and the Great Wall really is Great!
 So is the Forbidden City!
 I went to Egypt on my own for presentations in Cairo and Sharm El Sheik.
 The Pyramids, the Valley of the Kings, and the Temples in Luxor are really worth the trip!
 Public Health and Occupational Medicine conferences in London were enlightening, but as different as our systems are, things seem to work (although tenuously) in each place.